Blog Post What is IT Automation and How is it Changing?

 In this article, we’ll explore the quantifiable benefits of using IT automation.
 Additionally, we'll discuss the use of automation in organizations, give examples of its use, and look ahead to its future.

-IT automation comes in all different shapes, sizes, and even on different scales.
-The main categories are outlined below:
+IT automation comes in all different shapes, sizes, and scales.
+The main categories are:

-Workload automation (WLA) solutions enable IT automation across platforms and various applications.
+- Workload Automation (WLA): For more complex workflows, WLA solutions enable IT process automation across various platforms and applications.
 The goal is to expand the capacity and control of IT operations.
 A WLA workflow could involve, for example, monitoring a shared drive for disk space utilization.
-Once the utilization hits a certain percentage threshold (the trigger), additional storage is set to automatically be added.
+Once the utilization hits a defined threshold (the trigger), additional storage is added automatically.
 This is done via an event trigger that is completed in real-time, rather than according to a time-based schedule.

 Benefits of IT Automation

 When it comes to hybrid IT landscapes, automation can offer unique and valuable benefits.
 Many organizations turn to automation software to help them cross the boundaries of platforms and applications.
 Common examples include orchestrating big data pipelines, managing cloud infrastructure, and developing event-driven application workflows.